 Although the CDC gives tips for all of us, including those diagnosed with COPD, to prevent getting the illness, such as frequent handwashing, social distancing, and staying home whenever you can, one recommendation is especially a struggle for an individual with breathing difficulties: wearing a face covering.
 The American Lung Association advises that those with COPD try a number of various kinds of coverings to discover one that’s most comfortable, and wear the mask around the home for short amounts of time in order to become more used to the feeling.

-Further recommendations include:
+Further recommendations for living with COPD include:

 - Continue to manage your COPD as advised by the doctor, with adjustments to limit your contact with others; for example, telehealth appointments and mail-order prescriptions.